Vavart/LivroTheque/README.md

 A library website for curious readers ! <br>

 ## About :
-The LivroThèque is a fictive library plateform, allowing the user to loan books from the library stock.
+The LivroThèque is a fictive library platform, allowing the user to loan books from the library stock.
 Implementation of a login system, stock and client management with a dedicated admin interface.

 ## Next steps :